devpi/devpi/doc/userman/devpi_concepts.rst

           "type": "userconfig"
       }

-  :note: **Important not about inheritance**:
+  :note: **Important note about inheritance**:

-         When inheriting from an index, the package of that index **are not copied** into the child index, making it susceptible to changes in the parent index.
+         When inheriting from an index, the packages of that index **are not copied** into the child index, making it susceptible to changes in the parent index.
          When looking for package ``foo``, the **devpi-server** will traverse the inheritance tree if this package is not found in the current index.

-- A index is **volatile** if packages can be overriden with the same version (which would make sense for a developement  index).
+- A index is **volatile** if packages can be overridden with the same version (which would make sense for a development index).
 Otherwise, attempting to *upload* [#f2]_ a package with the same version would result in an error.
   See the :ref:`non_volatile_indexes` for rules specific to this index type.